LASIIK & PRK

 What is LASIK?

-LASIK is a laser eye surgery that does not create a corneal flap.
+LASIK is a laser eye surgery that does create a corneal flap.
 Like LASIK, this procedure uses a laser to reshape the cornea and improve your vision.

 PRK is also a similar procedure.
 This surgery removes the outer layer of your cornea and resurfaces it to give you clear visionI